Learn about the fight for empathy on May 2, 2026

 Learn more about the AHA on our website and check out our Humanism 101 video series.

 A single act of service to your community sends a seismic ripple through a cynical world.
 Remember: The world can feel broken, but people are still good.
-That’s why we’re putting empathy in action.

 Join us.
 A compassionate future doesn’t build itself.